Infant formula: Generic brand formulas

-Follow-on and toddler formulas
+Follow-on, transition, and toddler formulas

 Follow-on or toddler formulas are sold for ages 6 months to 3 years (when infants are typically breastfed).
-In the US, a transition formula is marketed for children from age 9 to 24 months, and a toddler milk is sold for children age 12 to 26 months.
-In both cases, the ingredients are powdered milk, corn syrup and other added sugars, vegetable oil, and salt.
+In the US, a transition formula is marketed for children from age 9 to 24 months, and a toddler milk is sold for children aged 12 to 26 months.
+In the UK, follow-on milk is marketed towards children 6–12 months, and toddler milk for children aged 2 to 3 years.
+Toddler milk marketed in the US contains powdered milk, corn syrup and other added sugars, vegetable oil, and salt.

 Toddler formulas are not nutritionally complete, nor are they subject to the same regulations or food labeling laws as infant formula.
 Critics have argued that follow-on and toddler formulas were introduced to circumvent the regulations regarding infant formula and have resulted in confusing advertising.

 An early example of follow-on formula was introduced by Wyeth in the Philippines in 1987, following the introduction in this country of regulations on infant formula advertising, but which did not address follow-on formulas (products that did not exist at the time of their drafting).
 Similarly, while infant formula advertising is illegal in the United Kingdom, follow-on formula advertising is legal, and the similar packaging and market results in follow-on advertisements frequently being interpreted as advertisements for formula.
 (See also industry and marketing, below.)

 These products have also recently fallen under criticism for contributing to the childhood obesity epidemic in some developed countries due to their marketing and flavoring practices.
 The drinks are also expensive.
 Although usually not quite as expensive as infant formula, they can cost four times the price of cow's milk.